Learn the English you need to succeed.

 - You do not have transfer credit for ENGL 1010 from another U.S. college.

-If you are an F-1 visa student and need an I-20 to study ESL, please click here.
-F-1 students who are non-degree-seeking and study ESL at Nashville State will take the Michigan Plus Test on site instead of submitting a TOEFL score.
-Click here for Michigan Plus Test information.
+If you are an F-1 visa student and need an I-20 to study ESL, please visit our International Students admissions page.
+F-1 students who are non-degree-seeking and study ESL at Nashville State will take the NSCC English Placement Test on site instead of submitting a TOEFL score.

 ESL Course Descriptions